Attachment theory: Primate beginnings

-While Bowlby believed attachment behaviour was a product of human evolution and, in evidence, proposed that infant primates also manifested attachments, he did not make a distinction between primates who breed cooperatively—happily passing newborns from adult to adult like marmosets and tamarins—and primates who jealously rear their young one-to-one, as do gorillas and chimpanzees.
-So he proposed that one-to-one attachment behaviours and their associated emotions were likely to be adaptive in the young of all primates who socialised in the possessive one-to-one manner of gorillas and chimps, a group which he (mistakenly) believed to include human hunter-gatherers and therefore, our Stone Age ancestors.
+While Bowlby argued that attachment behaviour was a product of human evolution, citing evidence that infant primates also form attachments, he did not distinguish between species that breed cooperatively—passing newborns readily from adult to adult, as in marmosets and tamarins—and those that rear their young jealously in one-to-one relationships, such as gorillas and chimpanzees.
+He proposed that one-to-one attachment behaviours, along with their associated emotions, were adaptive in the young of all primates that socialised in the possessive one-to-one manner of gorillas and chimpanzees—a group he mistakenly believed included human hunter-gatherers and, by extension, our Stone Age ancestors.

-It is a truism that the long-term evolution of any social species must have involved selection for social behaviours—in both infants and adults—that make individual or group survival more likely in that species.
-Yet, distinctively, Bowlby's theory did not focus on how much the survival of primate infants depended on the caring behaviour of their older companions.
-His theory's primary focus attributed infant survival to something innate in newborns themselves.
-This meant his theory initially sidelined the advantages for infant safety of adult vigilance and caregiving, focusing instead on toddlers' own efforts to stay near familiar people when they feel stressed.
-This emphasis made him suggest that the crucial factor for infant safety and survival, both today and in the environment of pre-human adaptation, must have been the acquisition and development of an innate 'attachment system' which now underpins the panhuman social psychology of infancy.
+The long-term evolution of any social species necessarily involves selection for social behaviours—in both infants and adults—that increase the likelihood of individual or group survival.
+Distinctively, Bowlby's theory did not address the extent to which primate infant survival depended on the caregiving behaviour of older companions.
+His theory primarily attributed infant survival to innate capacities in newborns themselves.
+As a result, it initially sidelined protective advantages of adult vigilance and caregiving, emphasizing instead toddlers' own efforts to remain close to familiar figures when distressed.
+This emphasis led him to argue that the crucial factor in infant safety and survival—both in contemporary contexts and during prehuman adaptation—was the acquisition and development of an innate attachment system, which now underpins the panhuman social psychology of infancy.